lesgreys/deepASL/dailyjournal.md

 Test accuracy 98.53%

 - Training is taking over 1.5minute per epoch, best I look into using GPU with AWS EC2 virtual machine.

+**DAY 2:**
+GOALS:
+- Find out which images I'm miss classifying
+- Do EDA
+- Continue reading on hyperparameters